Manufactured Superstars: 2006

 Formed in 2006, the Manufactured Superstars started on the American club scene of the late 1990s.
 Both are experienced producers; Roulier was also a leading club promoter in Colorado, and SABO traveled the U.S. as a drum-and-bass DJ and had had 20 commercial vinyl drum-and-bass releases.
 Roulier is a co-founder and founding member of leading digital music retailer, Beatport.
 Sabo was an original employee of Beatport and he remains a member today.

 2009

 In 2009, The Manufactured Superstars played at The Kennedy Center in Washington DC and in 2011 at a private event celebrating the inaugural launch of the Virgin Galactic space port.

 The duo's music and avatars have featured in the social-networking, geo-based-location video game, BOOYAH's 'Nightclub City: DJ Rivals'.

 The Manufactured Superstars’ recording deal with Black Hole Recordings has seen releases such as: "Angry Circus" and "Drummer Drums"; "Take Me Over" featuring Scarlett Quinn (video directed by Christopher Andrews); "Serious" featuring Selina Albright; and "Drunk Text" featuring Lea Luna.
 "Take Me Over" received immense support on radio and TV, including charting "top 3" on SiriusXM Radio for the audio single and BPM-TV (Canada) for the music video.
 In 2011, an E.P. titled Freak On You (Black Hole) was released.
+That same year, they founded their own label—Manufactured Music.